Could you knock down a building using only dominoes?

 Chain Reaction Challenge is an exhilarating, high-energy event combining strategy, imagination, and plenty of hands-on action.

-Split up into smaller groups, the teams will be collaborating, designing, and building their own crazy contraptions and resources allocation techniques.
+collaborating, designing, and building their own crazy contraptions and resources allocation techniques.
 Success requires troubleshooting and clear communication, plus the ability to think way outside the box.
 Once all machines are completed, teams will actually link everything together to create an explosive finale.
 The whole thing is a great visual analogy for teamwork, not to mention lots of fun.

 Great things in business are never done by one person.
 They're done by a team of people .